Course Outline

 Specific requirements

+This course is collaborative and is not designed for asynchronous study.
 Students are expected to make themselves available for autonomous group work outside of scheduled workshops.
-Online students will need to attend Zoom workshops via computer or device with a working camera and microphone.
-This course is not suitable for asynchronous learning.
+Online students will participate via Zoom workshops with a computer or device with a working camera and microphone.

 How are risks managed in this course?